EliasOenal/multimon-ng/README.md

-MultimonNG a fork of multimon.
+multimon-ng a fork of multimon.
 It decodes the following digital transmission modes:

 - POCSAG512 POCSAG1200 POCSAG2400
 - EAS